amarx96/H2_Model/README.md

-﻿$readme = @'
-# H2_Model
+﻿# H2_Model

 A Julia-based modeling toolkit to simulate hydrogen and e-fuel value chains.
 It supports:
 - Perfect-competition market clearing (system cost minimization)
 - A Stackelberg-like game where selected leaders maximize profit subject to demand and competition

-This codebase accompanies the author's master thesis and includes model code and example plotting tools.
+This codebase accompanies my master thesis and includes model code and example plotting tools.

 ## What the model does
 - Represents upstream producers (H2 and derivatives), midstream transport/conversion, and downstream industry demand (steel, fertilizer, high-value chemicals, shipping, aviation)